 2. After the nuts have cooled enough to handle, place them in a towel.
 Cover them up and rub them around inside the towel to remove the skins.
 Don’t worry if you can’t get all of the skins off.

-3. Run the nuts in a food processor until they become fairly creamy hazelnut butter.
+3. Run the nuts in a food processor until they become creamy hazelnut butter.
 This can take up to 10 minutes.
 Be patient.

 4. Add the cocoa, salt and vanilla and process until combined.

 6. Add the coconut oil, a tablespoon or so at at time, and process.
 Continue until the hazelnut-cocoa spread has reached your desired consistency.
 Charlotte kept this batch quite thick.
 If you prefer it runnier, add more oil.